 We will be supporting 4,000 families with blankets, tarpaulins, solar lights and water carriers.
 This vital aid allows them to collect clean drinking water, and safely move about in the camps at night.

 Since the Monsoon season started in June, Bangladesh has been severely hit by constant rain.
 At its worst, more than a third of the land was submerged.

-More than 100,000 households are completely destroyed, and 600,000 are partially damaged.
-This destruction has forced eight million people from their homes, while the same extreme weather phenomenon has affected large swathes of India, Nepal and Myanmar too.
+More than 70,000 homes have been completely destroyed and 500,000 are partially damaged.
+This destruction has forced 8 million people from their homes.
+The same extreme weather phenomenon has also affected large swathes of India, Nepal and Myanmar too.

 The conflict in Syria has now entered its seventh year.
 What started out as a peaceful protest in 2011 has since become the longest-lasting civil war on the planet.

 We’re working with our partners, Hand in Hand for Syria, ReliefAid and Bahar Organisation, to help those affected.
 The current focus is to distribute winter kits to provide shelter and warmth during the severe winter in this region.

 This winter aid includes blankets, school kits and tents, plus other essential aid items including kitchen sets and solar lights, giving families some sense of normality.

 In November, with the help from our partner ReliefAid we have distributed 1,400 winter ShelterKits to families inside Syria.